 According to legend, Zeus, his wife, and all of the other ten Olympian gods lived up here.
 From the top of the mountain, the gods would peer down at humanity and decide their fate each day.

-Today, Mount Olympus is designated as a National Park.
+Today, the holy mountain of Mount Olympus is designated as a National Park.
 It is possible to hike to the peak of the mountain.

-f you prefer a shorter hike you can follow the trails that lead around the base of the mountain, or ascend part of the way up.
-Various freshwater springs and waterfalls greet you on your trek up the mountain and make a refreshing place to stop and relax.
+f you prefer a shorter hike you can follow the trails that lead around the base of the mountain or ascend part of the way up.
+Various freshwater springs and waterfalls greet you on your trek up the mountain and make it a refreshing place to stop and relax.